Among My Souvenirs: In popular culture

-The song is referenced by the Frederic March character, Al Stephenson, in the film The Best Years of Our Lives (1946).
-He requests the song and he and the Myrna Loy character, Milly Stephenson, dance to it as played by Hoagy Carmichael on the piano, at Butch's Bar.
+The song is referenced by the character Al Stephenson (Fredric March) in the film The Best Years of Our Lives (1946).
+He requests the song and he and his wife Milly (Myrna Loy) dance to it as played by Hoagy Carmichael on the piano, at Butch's Bar.
 The music is developed in the movie's orchestral score by Hugo Friedhofer.

 The song is referenced in the 2021 play Among My Souvenirs by Alex Margo Arden and Caspar Heinemann.
 It first premiered in Malmö on 22 August 2021 for World Pride and was performed at Barnens Scen, Malmö Folkets Park.